-As a result, the Wisconsin-based non-profit SERVE 60 – a Black-owned organization which promotes and facilitates volunteerism and support for worthy organizations – has launched a national campaign which it hopes will serve as a catalyst and call-to-action for Americans to help the restaurant industry – especially Black-owned businesses – begin the long road to recovery.
+That's why Wisconsin-based non-profit SERVE 60 – a Black-owned organization which promotes and facilitates volunteerism and support for worthy organizations – has created a national campaign to assist in pushing money back into the economy to help support the restaurant industry and its employees.

 America’s Great Restaurant Rebound

 "One of our nonprofit’s most successful past fundraising events brought together some amazing independent owned restaurants and foodies of all walks of life and color, so we know the unifying power of enjoying a great meal." notes L. Maxwell McKissick, founder and board chairman of SERVE 60.
 "We could not just sit idly by and watch the restaurant industry, its employees and their families suffer."

 As a result, SERVE 60 has launched a new national marketing campaign called, SERVE.
 TASTE.
 GIVE.
 "America’s Great Restaurant Rebound" to help support restaurants across America.

 Ultimately, the campaign hopes to glean the support of at least 10 million Americans, resulting in an additional $600 Million dollars entering the U.S. economy and supporting the restaurant industry and its employees.

 From now through Nov.
 14, diners are asked to make the "Spend $60" pledge, vowing to spend at least $60 at independent eateries.
 Support can take the form of dine-in, carry-out or delivery.
 Depending on the diners’ means, the $60 pledge could even take the form of a weekly or monthly commitment.

 Make your pledge public